Dirt Days: Downhill Race Series

 Gloves, elbow pads, eye protection, and knee pads are recommended.
 A full-suspension mountain bike is strongly recommended.
 Ensure your bike is ready to ride before hitting the trails.

-Race check-in is between 1 – 3:30 PM at the Basecamp building in Mountain Village.
+Race check-in is between 1 – 3 PM next to the Trail Map in Mountain Village.
 You will be assigned a bib number with a timekeeping chip.

-Junior and Sport races begin at 2 PM, and Open races begin at 2:30.
-Please check in at least 30 minutes prior to your race start time with all your equipment, costume, and lift access ready to go.
+All races begin at 2 PM.
+Please check in by 3:00 PM with all your equipment and lift access ready to go.

-You will receive an email before your registered race(s) with details on trails.
-Please reference our website for race rules.
+You will receive an email before your registered race(s) with details on the trails.
+Please refer to our website for race rules.

 Full-face helmets are required for all racers.
-Please ensure your gear is in working order and your costume does not interfere with your bike.
+Please ensure your gear is in working order.

 Yes, a lift ticket or pass is required.
 You can purchase a bike haul ticket with your race registration for the best price.